January 13th to February 7th – 25 nights /26 days training

 To calculate the total cost of the training you must add together the teacher training fees and the accommodation fee.
 In addition to these charges you must book and pay separately for your flights and transfers to the centre.

 Teacher Training Fees

-200hr Teacher Training Fees are 1,500 euros.
-The fee needs to be added to the price of the accommodation listed below.
-Included in your fees are a copy of ‘The Art of Teacher Training” manual, course notes, yoga mats and equipment.
+The 200hr Teacher Training Fees is 1,500 euros.
+Included in your fee is a copy of ‘The Art of Teacher Training” manual, course notes, yoga mats and equipment.
+The teacher training fee must be added to the price of the accommodation listed below.